peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ## Choosing the Right Workflow: Separation of Concerns

-The framework is designed around three primary user actions, each handled by a dedicated script.
+The framework is designed around a clear "Create -> Check -> Fix" model, with a dedicated script for each user intent.
 This separation of concerns ensures that each workflow is simple, predictable, and safe.
-Use the following diagram and descriptions to choose the correct tool for your task.

 <div align="center">
-  <p>Choosing the Right Workflow: Separation of Concerns.</p>
+  <p>Choosing the Right Workflow: A guide to the new intent-driven scripts.</p>
   <img src="images/logic_workflow_chooser.png" width="100%">
 </div>

--   **`new_experiment.ps1` (Data Generation)**: This is the dedicated tool for creating a new experiment.
-It reads the global `config.ini` and generates a new, timestamped experiment directory from scratch.

--   **`run_experiment.ps1` (Data Repair & Resumption)**: Use this for an *existing* experiment.
-It is your primary tool to resume an interrupted run or to repair one with missing data.
-Its sole focus is to ensure the raw data (queries and LLM responses) is complete.

--   **`update_experiment.ps1` (Analysis Reprocessing)**: Use this *after* your experiment's raw data is complete.
-It regenerates all reports and summaries from the existing raw data.
-It is the correct tool for applying analysis bug fixes or adding new metrics without re-running expensive LLM calls.
+-   **`new_experiment.ps1` (Create)**: Use this to create a new experiment from scratch based on the global `config.ini`.
+This is your starting point for generating new data.

+-   **`audit_experiment.ps1` (Check)**: Use this read-only tool to get a detailed status report on any existing experiment.
+It is your primary diagnostic tool and will tell you if any further action is needed.

+-   **`repair_experiment.ps1` (Fix & Update)**: Use this for any existing experiment that needs to be fixed or updated.
+It is the main "fix-it" tool that can:
+    *   Automatically repair missing data (like LLM responses).
+    *   Automatically update outdated analysis files.
+    *   Allow you to interactively force a full data re-run or analysis update on a complete, valid experiment.

--   **`migrate_experiment.ps1` (Structural Transformation)**: This is a special utility for upgrading experiments created with older versions of the framework.
+-   **`migrate_experiment.ps1` (Upgrade)**: This is a special utility for upgrading experiments created with older versions of the framework.
 It safely copies the legacy data and transforms the copy into the modern, compatible format.

 ## Core Workflows